| || |

 Adobe writes that the model for Janson Text was mistakenly attributed to the Dutch printer Anton Janson.
 Bitstream explains: His types, the original matrices for which were obtained by Stempel in 1919, were revived for hot metal as Janson by C.H.
 Griffith for Mergenthaler Linotype (1937), and as Janson and Ehrhardt (1937) from Monotype.

 Good digitizations exist of Monotype Ehrhardt.
 Frutiger supervised Linotype's digitization as Janson Text (1985).
 Bitstream's digitization is Kis.
 David Berlow at Font Bureau did a revival in 2007 called Kis FB.
+In 2019, George Tulloch released Miklos, which is based on the "mediaen" roman and italic cut by Miklos Kis in Amsterdam ca. 1680.
 Berthold Kis BQ, Kis (Celia Merchal Garcia, 2017), Kis Classico (Franko Luin), Kis Antiqua Now TH Pro (2008, Erhard Kaiser for Elsner & Flake, after an earlier version of Kis Antiqua published by them that was based on Hildegard Korger's Kis Antiqua at Typoart, 1986-1988) and Kis Antiqua Now TB Pro (Elsner & Flake) round out the set of interpretations and revivals.
 Noteworthy are the italics of Reiher Headline (2018, Ramiro Espinoza) that are based on Kis's Aszendonica.

 Bio by Nicholas Fabian.
 [Google]